mreidy88/yes-were-open/README.md

 ### Post-MVP

-**Yes, We're Open** allows the user to distinguish between carry-out and delivery.
+**Yes, We're Open**
+Post-MVP allows the user to distinguish between carry-out and delivery.
+Will allow users not affiliated with a resturant create an account and save their favorites.